 Whether you're downsizing because you’re moving into a smaller home or moving into a retirement or independent living community, we know that it can be challenging to get rid of things that you cherish.
 Giving up the home you’ve lived in for years or the furniture your children gave you isn’t easy.

 HarborChase Senior Living has resort-style independent living communities throughout the United States, and we know the benefits of downsizing.
 We want to share some downsizing tips to help you get started!

 When Should I Consider Downsizing?

-Knowing when to downsize is important because it needs to be a time when you’re comfortable doing it.
+Knowing when to downsize is an essential first step to this intimidating process because it needs to be a time when you’re comfortable doing it.
 Although moving can be stressful, waiting until you’re overwhelmed is the worst thing you can do.
 There are a few questions you can ask yourself to determine whether now is the right time to downsize or not.
-Some questions you can ask yourself are:

 - Do I still need this much space in my home?